 The Jefferson Junior Fellows Program

 The Jefferson Junior Fellows Program provides intellectual and social opportunities for honors students who are pursuing the Certificate Program in Core Texts and Ideas.
-Junior Fellows have the opportunity to take part in lunches with faculty meetings, receptions with visiting scholars, coffee hours, and other events planned by the fellows themselves.
-In addition, a number of book prizes of $250-500 will be given at the end of each semester to Junior Fellows who earn the highest grade point averages in that semester.
+Junior Fellows have the opportunity to take part in lunches with faculty, receptions with visiting scholars, coffee hours, and other events planned by the fellows themselves.